jecksolovyev/com.docstudio.api.client/docs/EnvelopeControllerApi.md

 <a id="getDocumentForSign"></a>
 # **getDocumentForSign**
-> DocumentForSigningDTO getDocumentForSign(envelopeUuid, mailbox, singleDocForSignRequestDTO)
+> DocumentForSigningDTO getDocumentForSign(envelopeUuid, mailbox, singleDocForSignRequestDTO, sessionId)

 BINARY and XML for signing